gudatr/libpq-node-perf/README.md

 Performing transactions requires you to use the same client.
 Use the connect function to aquire one and execute your queries.
-Make sure to finally release the client to the pool does not clog and die horribly.
+Make sure to finally release the client to the pool soo it does not clog and die horribly.

 ```javascript
 let client = await pool.connect();